-Black flies, also known as buffalo gnats, are small (1/16- to 1/8-inch long), blood-sucking flies that are usually black to gray in color.
-They typically bite in shaded or partially shaded areas and may fly as far as 15 miles or more from breeding areas.
+Black flies, also known as buffalo gnats, are small (1/16- to 1/8-inch long), bloodsucking flies that are usually black to gray in color.
+They typically bite in shaded or partially shaded areas and may fly as far as 15 miles or more from a larval habitat.
 The larvae are found attached to underwater objects in fast-flowing sections of rivers and streams.
 For this reason, they can be very troublesome in mountainous areas.
 The saliva injected while feeding causes swelling and soreness that may persist for days.

-Because of the widespread breeding sites and long flight range of most mosquitoes, deer and horse flies, biting midges and black flies, control by homeowners is not always practical.
+Because of the widespread larval habitats and long flight range of most mosquitoes, deer and horse flies, biting midges and black flies, control by homeowners is not always practical.
 Aerosols can be used indoors for occasional invaders.
-For day-biting mosquitoes, the elimination of artificial containers as a breeding site can reduce biting since these mosquitoes only fly a few hundred feet from their breeding area.
-Turn over, puncture, cover with plastic or store potential breeding sites in an area protected from rain.
+For day-biting mosquitoes, the elimination of artificial containers as a larval habitat can reduce biting since these mosquitoes only fly a few hundred feet from these sites.
+Turn over, puncture, cover with plastic or store potential larval habitats in an area protected from rain.